Effective Date: December 2022

 We use Personal Information we collect on the Sites as necessary for the following purposes:

-- Legal Purposes.
-We may use and share your information for legal purposes, including as described below in the section titled “When We Disclose Information,” including the transfer of such personal information to third parties in countries outside of your country of residence where data protection laws may be less adequate compared to your own country’s data protection laws.
+- Legal purposes.
+We use and share your information for legal purposes, including as described below in the section titled “When We Disclose Information,” including the transfer of such Personal Information to third parties in countries outside of your country of residence where data protection laws may be less adequate compared to your own country’s data protection laws.

 - Functional cookies.
 Some cookies are strictly necessary to make our Sites available to you.
-For example, to provide the chat and login functionality, and to remember your consent and privacy choices.
-We cannot provide you with the Sites without this type of cookie.
+For example, functional cookies remember user location, chosen language or other settings to provide a personalized user experience on a website, and to remember your consent and privacy choices.
+We cannot provide you with the Sites without this type of cookies.

 Our Use of European Personal Information